Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 In case SRT connection is established over an established and verified QUIC connection, the SRT connection time could be reduced to one RTT if only conclusion handshaking phase is performed.
-Howeverm SRT does not provide it as of now, thus appropriate modifications are required.
+However SRT does not provide it as of now, thus appropriate modifications are required.

 ## Bidirectional Transmission

 Both QUIC and SRT allow bidirectional transmission of the payload over a single SRT connection.
-Even with payload sent in one direction, some control packets are sent in the opposite direction over the same connection.
+Even with payload sent in one direction, some control packets are still sent in the opposite direction over the same connection.

 ## Congestion Control